-For a complete list of places to stay around Illahee, call the Brevard Chamber of Commerce at 800-648-4523 or visit their website at visitwaterfalls.com.
+For a complete list of places to stay around Illahee, browse through the Chamber’s brand-new, Illahee specific, Camper Parent Guide, call the Brevard Chamber of Commerce at 800-648-4523 or visit their website at visitwaterfalls.com.

 things TO DO

 Brevard and Transylvania County offer Illahee families far more than just a pretty address to send letters and drop off their daughters.
 Boasting 250 waterfalls and over 50% of its land protected as state and national forests, there is no lack of activity for explorers and nature-lovers of all skill levels.
-For more information, including interactive maps and details regarding activities ranging from competitive mountain biking to picnicking at a swimming hole, go to visitwaterfalls.com.
+For more information, including interactive maps and details regarding activities ranging from competitive mountain biking to picnicking at a swimming hole, explore the Camper Parent Guide or go to visitwaterfalls.com.

 For those whose idea of adventure sounds a little more like Rachmaninoff and a little less like whitewater rapids, the Brevard Music Festival hosts seven weeks of exceptional performances by the best and brightest in classical music and jazz.
 The complete schedule of performances, as well as ticketing information can be found at brevardmusic.org.

 Historic downtown Brevard features one-of-a-kind shops, exceptional galleries and a host of excellent places to eat, drink, and be merry.